ergodicio/tsadar/docs/source/index.rst

 TSADAR is a Thomson scattering data analysis software written in Python.
 It helps determine plasma parameters given Thomson scattering measurements by fitting the collisionless spectral density function to the observed spectra.
-More detail on the theory is provided elsewhere [1] and the specifics of implementation can be found in :doc:`math`.
+More detail on the theory is provided elsewhere [1] and the specifics of implementation can be found in :doc:`math` [2].

 The fitting is performed via gradient descent.
-The gradients are acquired using automatic differentiation and JAX [2].
+The gradients are acquired using automatic differentiation and JAX [3].
 More details on the numerics will be added soon.

 .. toctree::
    :maxdepth: 2

-   Home <self>
    Getting satrted<getting_started_the_remix>
-   index
    best_practice
    examples
-   examplefirst
+   examplefit
    inputs
    defaults
    FAQ
    math
    contributing
    api_main
+   TS_fundamentals

 *What does TSADAR stand for?*